liijunwei/blog-gallary/source/thoughts/index.md

 date: 2021-09-10 15:55:20
 ---

+- 2021-12-09 21:19:43 "Become self-reliant.
+Having the ability to learn new coding skills without structured guidance means you no longer need to wait for anyone to help you out.
+This means that for the majority of what you need to learn, you can simply search the internet and read the various material on what you need to know."

 - 2021-12-09 21:18:55 "When you’re learning how to program, your singular goal should be to find the inflection point and annihilate it.
 Once you do, learning that new, sexy fad won’t be a difficult task at all."

 - 2021-12-09 21:13:43 "1.
 The web development inflection point.
 2. The algorithm and data structures inflection point. --- http://blog.thefirehoseproject.com/posts/learn-to-code-and-be-self-reliant/"